+- After removing the access door, touch the metal frame around the memory compartment to discharge any static electricity from your body.
 Important: Always discharge static before you touch any parts such as the memory board.
-To avoid generating static electricity, do not walk around the room until you have finished replacing the memory.

-1. Pull the two levers in the memory compartment toward you.
-Pull HARD!
+To avoid generating static electricity, do not walk around the room until you have finished replacing the memory. - 2.
+Pull the two levers in the memory compartment toward you.
 If a memory module is installed in the slot, pulling the levers will dislodge it.
 Note: The levers are used to remove memory not to install memory.
-Always install memory with your fingers.
+Always install memory my hand.

-2. Set the memory modules aside.
+- а - 3.
+Set the memory module aside.